FDio/csit/docs/report/dpdk_performance_tests/comparisons/2n-clx_vs_2n-icx_testbeds.rst

-2n-Clx vs 2n-Icx Testbeds
+2n-Icx vs 2n-Clx Testbeds
 -------------------------

-Relative comparison of |dpdk-release| Testpmd and L3fwd packet throughput (NDR, PDR and MRR) is calculated for the same tests executed on 2-Node Cascadelake (2n-clx) and 2-Node Ice Lake (2n-icx) physical testbed types, in 1-core, 2-core and 4-core configurations.
+Relative comparison of |dpdk-release| Testpmd and L3fwd packet throughput (NDR, PDR) is calculated for the same tests executed on 2-Node Cascadelake (2n-clx) and 2-Node Ice Lake (2n-icx) physical testbed types, in 1-core, 2-core and 4-core configurations.